Hawise of Chester, 1st Countess of Lincoln: Family

 Hawise was born in 1180 in Chester, Cheshire, England, the youngest child of Hugh de Kevelioc, 5th Earl of Chester and Bertrade de Montfort of Évreux, a cousin of King Henry II of England.
 Hawise had five siblings, including Maud of Chester, Countess of Huntingdon, Mabel of Chester, Countess of Arundel, Agnes of Chester, Countess of Derby, Beatrice de Keviloc and a brother Ranulf de Blondeville, 6th Earl of Chester.
 She also had an illegitimate half-sister, Amice of Chester who married Ralph de Mainwaring, Justice of Chester by whom she had children.

-Her paternal grandparents were Ranulf de Gernon, 4th Earl of Chester, and Maud of Gloucester, the granddaughter of King Henry I of England, and her maternal grandparents were Simon III de Montfort and Mahaut.
+Hawise's paternal grandparents were Ranulf de Gernon, 4th Earl of Chester, and Maud of Gloucester, the granddaughter of King Henry I of England, and her maternal grandparents were Simon III de Montfort and Mahaut.

 In 1181, when Hawise was a year old, her father died.
 He had served in Henry II's Irish campaigns after his estates had been restored to him in 1177.
 They had been confiscated by the King as a result of his having taken part in the baronial Revolt of 1173–1174.
 Her only brother Ranulf succeeded him as the 6th Earl of Chester.

-She inherited the castle and manor of Bolingbroke, and other large estates from her brother to whom she was co-heiress after his death on 26 October 1232.
+Hawise inherited the castle and manor of Bolingbroke, and other large estates from her brother to whom she was co-heiress after his death on 26 October 1232.
 Hawise had already become 1st Countess of Lincoln in April 1231, when her brother Ranulf de Blondeville, 1st Earl of Lincoln resigned the title in her favour.
 He granted her the title by a formal charter under his seal which was confirmed by King Henry III.
 She was formally invested as suo jure 1st Countess of Lincoln by King Henry III on 27 October 1232 the day after her brother's death.

-Less than a month later, in the same manner as her brother Ranulf de Blondeville, 1st Earl of Lincoln, she likewise made an inter vivos gift, after receiving dispensation from the crown, of the Earldom of Lincoln to her daughter Margaret de Quincy who then became 2nd Countess of Lincoln suo jure and her son-in-law John de Lacy, Baron of Pontefract who then became the 2nd Earl of Lincoln by right of his wife.
+Less than a month later, in the same manner as her brother Ranulf de Blondeville, 1st Earl of Lincoln, Hawise likewise made an inter vivos gift, after receiving dispensation from the crown, of the Earldom of Lincoln to her daughter Margaret de Quincy who then became 2nd Countess of Lincoln suo jure and her son-in-law John de Lacy, Baron of Pontefract who then became the 2nd Earl of Lincoln by right of his wife.
 (John de Lacy is mistakenly called the 1st Earl of Lincoln in many references.)
 They were formally invested by King Henry III as Countess and Earl of Lincoln on 23 November 1232.

 Marriage and issue

-Sometime before 1206, she married Robert de Quincy, oldest son of Saer de Quincy, 1st Earl of Winchester and his wife Margaret de Beaumont of Leicester.
+Sometime before 1206, Hawise married Robert de Quincy, oldest son of Saer de Quincy, 1st Earl of Winchester and his wife Margaret de Beaumont of Leicester.
 The marriage produced one daughter: